Queensland Stamp Duty Rebates | 2019 complete guide

 What happens if the property I’m buying is occupied by an owner?

 A useful bonus of the stamp duty rebate can apply where the property you’re buying is already someone’s home but they need some time to be able to leave.
+We’ve found that this can work especially well in 2 situations: 1.
+If the seller is moving into a nursing home or aged care facility and they need the money from their sale to you to allow them to buy the new property or 2. if the person you’re buying off is building their new home and they need time for the builder to finish building their new home before they can move in.
 If it suits all parties you can negotiate for the current owner to rent the property off you for a maximum of 6 months from the settlement date without impacting the concession grant if you then move into the property for a year.

 TIP: How to take advantage of this: